OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_design_system_or_engine.md

 ## Best Practice

 - **System/Engine Scope:** Systems should be designed to have one job only.
 This can be difficult at times, especially when designing new features.
-Therefore its fine to create first a bigger system and than with the time make them smaller.
+Therefore it is fine to first create a bigger system and then with time make them smaller.
 If you find that your engine/system does a lot of things, don't worry.
-In an ECS things are decoupled from everything else, therefore it is generally pretty easy to split them up into smaller unites.
+In an ECS things are decoupled from everything else, therefore it is generally pretty easy to split them up into smaller units.
 This allows you to increase reusability of systems
-- **System/Engine Scheduling:** Always provide a write list and an list of components your Engine/System is operating on.
+- **System/Engine Scheduling:** Always provide a write list and a list of components your Engine/System is operating on.
 This is important so the scheduler can do its best!
 Also do not forget to make use of `.before_me`, `.after_me` and `.phase` more about this in the next chapter!

 ## Example